-respectively (Stephens et al., 2019).
-Using a scale from 1(strongly disagree) to 7(strongly agree), we measured learning empowerment using seven items ( $\alpha$ = .86) assessing the extent to which students felt academically empowered (Midgley et al., 2000).
+performance benefits of difference-education.
+We captured empowerment with two measures: learning empowerment and resourceseeking behavior.
+These measures have been theorized to reflect psychological and behavioral elements of empowerment, respectively (Stephens, Hamedani, & Townsend, 2019).
+Using a scale from 1 (strongly disagree) to 7 (strongly agree), we measured learning empowerment using seven items ($\alpha = .86$) assessing the extent to which students felt academically empowered (Midgley et al., 2000).
 A sample item was "I have the power to influence my college experience."
-Adapted from the campus-resource seeking scale used in Stephens et al., 2014, resource-seeking included 12 resource-seeking actions ( $\alpha$ = .86) assessing students' frequency of seeking academic help.
+Adapted from the campus-resource seeking scale used in Stephens et al. (2014), resource seeking included 12 resourceseeking actions ($\alpha = .86$) assessing students' frequency of seeking academic help.
 Students reported how many times a month they expected to engage in (T1) or had previously engaged (T2) in these actions.
 A sample item was "Email a professor to ask a question."

 The preregistration also included an exploratory hypothesis that social fit may serve as a mediator for difference-education.
-This measure (Appendix G) and analyses (Appendix A) are therefore reported in the supplemental materials.
+This measure (Section S7) and analyses (Section S1) are therefore reported in in the online supplemental materials.

-We did not have an a priori prediction for a mediator for the social-belonging intervention.
-However, in the supplemental materials, we report analyses examining whether social fit or empowerment could help explain the intervention's benefits (see Appendix A).
-To summarize these findings, neither empowerment nor social fit mediated the academic performance benefits for the difference-education or social-belonging intervention.
+We did not have an a priori prediction for a mediator for the socialbelonging intervention.
+However, in the online supplemental materials, we report analyses examining whether social fit or empowerment could help explain the intervention's benefits (see Section S1).
+To summarize these findings, neither empowerment nor social fit mediated the academic performance benefits for the differenceeducation or social-belonging intervention.